Akashic101/theGameMaster/README.md

 The main feature of the bot is the hot-lap-challenge.
 This challenge consists of one car and one track which will be driven for a week to get the highest position on the leaderbord in Time-Trial (TT).
 Other features include the ability to decide a random race with a random car/track.

+Current commands are:

+* `!time` Gets every time in the top 25 of every driver who is in the [FS]-Racing-Team
+* `!top X` Gets the top X time of the leaderboard.
+The limit is 25 since embedMessages on Discord can only have 25 fields
+* `!randomRace` Returns a random track with a random car to race on

 ## How to install

 First you need to download [Node.js](https://nodejs.org/en/) and install it.
 After that go into the directory you want to install theGameMaster in and enter